Start-stop system: History

 Carbon monoxide emissions and the fuel shortage/oil crisis of the 1970s pushed car manufacturers to find solutions to reduce gas consumption.
 The first vehicle to use the automatic on/off switch was the six-cylinder Toyota Crown in 1974 and was already claiming a 10% gas saving in traffic.
 In the 1980s, the Fiat Regata "ES" with the City-matic system and Volkswagen Polo "Formel E" also used similar devices.
 The Volkswagen Group also adopted it in the Golf Ecomatic in 1994 and in the Volkswagen Lupo "3L" and the Audi A2 "3L" in 1999.
 Though these early implementations were considered rather disconcerting by many drivers, and high pricing failed to yield these cars much commercial success, both the Volkswagen Lupo and the Audi A2 (in their "3 litre" leverage) were more efficient than any production car available in the US at the time of their release.

-Since European emission standard Euro 5, more and more vehicles include a start-stop system, whatever the price level, as reducing idling also reduces vehicles' emissions of CO², a prime cause of global warming.
+Since European emission standard Euro 5, more and more vehicles include a start-stop system, whatever the price level, as reducing idling also reduces vehicles' emissions of CO2, a prime cause of global warming.

 Manufacturers continued to refine the system.
-In 2010, Valeo declared its second Start-Stop generation would appear in the same year.
-This new generation is called "i-StARS".The Valeo system is included in Citroën, Land Rover, Peugeot, Smart, and Volvo, while the Bosch system is included in Fiat, Nissan, SEAT, and Volkswagen, with various motorization including essence and diesel.
+In 2010, Valeo declared that its second Start-Stop generation would appear in the same year.
+This new generation would be called "i-StARS".The Valeo system is included in Citroën, Land Rover, Peugeot, Smart, and Volvo, while the Bosch system is included in Fiat, Nissan, SEAT, and Volkswagen, with various motorization including essence and diesel.
 Bosch developed a system for automatic cars.

 The Mazda Smart Idle Stop System (SISS) uses combustion start instead of electrical start.
 By sensing the position of the pistons in the cylinders, the engine is stopped in a configuration that allows immediate starting by combustion.
-They claim quieter and quicker engine restart within 0.35 seconds.
+Mazda claims quieter and quicker engine restart within 0.35 seconds.

-The Kia ISG EcoDynamics system uses Bosch, Valeo and Varta components.
+The Kia ISG EcoDynamics system uses Bosch, Valeo, and Varta components.

 Manufacturers

 Alexander Dennis

-Some Alexander Dennis Enviro200 MMC and Enviro400 MMC buses are equipped with stop/start systems that will stop the engine at bus stops.
+Some Alexander Dennis Enviro200 MMC and Enviro400 MMC buses are equipped with stop-start systems that will stop the engine at bus stops.

 Bentley

-Stop-Start technology was fitted to a Bentley for the first time in 2016 on the Bentayga model.
+Stop-start technology was fitted to a Bentley for the first time in 2016 on the Bentayga model.
 Bentley's system stops the engine when the car is stopped or moving slowly.